 Q - Quirky Ideas

-Many couples now are writing cute messages for each other on the souls of their shoes.
-Others are now including their fur babies in their wedding day.
-The list is endless.
+These days, couples are getting super creative with their weddings!
+Some are writing cute messages to each other on the soles of their shoes, while others are including their fur babies in the celebrations.
+The possibilities are endless.

 R - Receiving Line

-This tradition is not as popular as it once was mainly because it can take up so much time on the wedding day.
-Many couples today opt to visit each table at the reception and chat to guests instead.
-This is also a great way to ensure you get photographs with all your guests if your photographer accompanies you around the tables.
+This tradition isn't as popular as it used to be because it can take up so much time on the wedding day.
+Nowadays, many couples prefer to visit each table at the reception and chat with their guests instead.
+It's also a fantastic way to make sure you get photos with everyone if your photographer tags along.

 S - Speeches

-Wedding speeches are often the cause of much hilarity and filled with emotions.
-Traditionally they are after the wedding breakfast, but a lot of couples now opt to have them before the meal so that those giving speeches can get them out of the way and have less time for nerves to get the better of them.
+Wedding speeches are often a mix of laughter and tears.
+Traditionally, they're given after the wedding breakfast, but many couples now choose to have them before the meal.
+This way, the speakers can get them out of the way and have less time to feel nervous.

 T - Table Plans